SushantStuffbits/SBTLWebsite_Netlify/_posts/design/2014-07-09-embedded-basics-can.md

 ---
 layout: page
-#sidebar: right
+#sidebar: left
-subheadline: Templates
+subheadline: CAN
-title:  "Page/Post Right Sidebar"
-teaser: "This is an example of page/post with a sidebar on the right."
+title:  "Basics of CAN Protocol"
+teaser: "This is a first in the series of blogs related to embedded basics.
+We will be going through some of the basics of CAN protocol"
 breadcrumb: true
 tags:
+    - embedded
+    - CAN
-    - post format
+    -
 categories:
-    - design
+    - Embedded Basics
 image:
-    thumb: gallery-example-2-thumb.jpg
+    thumb: gallery-example-3-thumb.jpg
-    title: gallery-example-2.jpg
+    title: gallery-example-3.jpg
-    caption: Unsplash.com
     caption_url: http://unsplash.com
 ---
 *Feeling Responsive* shows metadata by default.
 The default behaviour can be changed via `config.yml`.
 To show metadata at the end of a page/post just add the following to front matter: